-Kritik der praktischen Vernunft, 354, 357, 369, 373, 374, 376, 377, 378, 379, 380, 381, 382, 384, 385, 392, 401; Metaphysische Anfangsgründe der Rechtslehre, 529;
+Kritik der praktischen Vernunft, 354, 357, 369, 373, 374, 376, 377, 378, 379, 380, 381, 382, 384, 385, 392, 401;

+Metaphysische Anfangsgründe der Rechtslehre, 529;

-Idee zu einer allgemeinen Geschichte in Weltbürgerlicher Absicht, 529; Gedanken von den wahren Schätzung der lebendigen Kräfte, 547.
+Idee zu einer allgemeinen Geschichte in Weltbürgerlicher Absicht, 529;

+Gedanken von den wahren Schätzung der lebendigen Kräfte, 547.

--, I, time is a transcendental form of intuition, coordinated with space, the form of intuition, 27; number originates from a schematizing category of quantity in time, 2; Kantian epistemology is involved in a theoretical dogmatism, because it starts from the dogma of the autonomy of theoretical thought, 35; since Kant the religious background to the Humanistic ideal of science and personality has found expression in the basic motive of nature and freedom, 36; he is the father of critical-transcendental philosophy; he sought a starting-point in theoretical reason as the basis of every possible theoretical synthesis; his "Gesinnungsethik" rationalizes the "disposition of the heart" as the criterion of morality; he absolutized the moral aspect, (note) 49; he identifies the act of thinking with a purely psychical temporal event, the "Gegenstand" to the "transcendentallogical cogito"; his dualistic view of reality, 50, 51; his "transcendental-logical unity of apperception" is a subjective pole of thought in the "Verstand" (i.e. the logical function of thinking); represented. sentation, i.e. concepts of empirical Gegenstände, must be accompanied by the
+I, time is a transcendental form of infuition, coordinated with space, the form of intuition, 27; number originates from a schematizing category of quantity in time, 2; Kantian epistemology is in-volved in a theoretical dogmatism, be-cause it starts from the dogma of the autonomy of theoretical thought, 35; since KANT the religious background to the Humanistic ideal of science and personality has found expression in the basic motive of nature and freedom, 36; he is the father of critical-transcendental philosophy; he sought a starting-point in theoretical reason as the basis of every possible theoretical synthesis; his "Gesinnungsethik" rationalizes the "disposition of the heart" as the criterion of morality; he absolutized the moral aspect, (note) 49; he identifies the act of thinking with a purely psychical temporal event, the "Gegenstand" to the "transcendentallogical cogito"; his dualistic view of real-ity, 50, 51; his "transcendental-logical unity of apperception" is a subjective pole of thought in the "Verstand" (i.e. the logical function of thinking); representation, i.e. concepts of empirical Ge- ' genstände, must be accompanied by the